ChpcTraining/css2024_notes/week1/day4_dara/astropy.md

 **Learning Goals:**
 1. Generate synthetic data (using basic models in astropy.modeling)
-2. Use common functions to fit
+2. Learn common functions to fit
 3. Perform a quick fit to data
 4. Plot the model with the data
-5. Compare different models and fitters

 #### E.g. a straight line
 ```python